Chemical Chaos Engine

 • Trail Subsampling: Records position every 4 frames, max 60 points

-• Grid-Based Culling: Only checks particles in adjacent cells (9-cell neighborhood)
+• Grid-Based Culling: Only checks particles in adjacent 9-cell neighborhood

-• Rearrangement Cap: All reactive rearrangement systems (stabilization, hydronium, acid-base) share a hard limit of 5 events per frame
+• Rearrangement Cap: All reactive systems share a hard limit of 5 events per frame

 Grid Buckets 4096 arrays of particle references.
 Cleared and rebuilt every frame.
 Memory: ~16 KB for pointers.